Tungsten Damping

 The Backstory

-Soon we switched over to tungsten powder.
-We played around with different amount of weights, different placements inside the rod, and different ways to keep it there.
+We began experimenting with tungsten powder.
+We played around with different types, amounts of weight, placements inside the rod, and ways to keep it securely encased.
 We started with a plastic stopper to create the chamber for the tungsten powder, but it only worked for parallel shafts.
-After some more trial and error, we finally landed on foam, because it fit better, sounded better, and would be perfect for our eventual shift towards tapered stabilizers.
+After more trial and error, we finally landed on foam, because it fit better, sounded better, and would be perfect for our eventual shift towards tapered stabilizers.

 The first RamRods stabilizer to utilize the tungsten damping weight inside the rod was the Matterhorn, and that's all thanks to Steve.